Riddles in Hinduism: Appendix I: The riddle of the Vedas

-This appendix consolidates the matter of the riddles 2-6.
+This appendix consolidates the matter of the riddles 2–6.
 Ambedkar discusses the authorship and the changing authority of the Vedas.

 Appendix II: The riddle of the Vedanta

-This appendix consolidates the matter of the riddles 8-9.
+This appendix consolidates the matter of the riddles 8–9.
 Ambedkar states that the Hindus today regard Vedanta (the philosophy of the Upanishads) as India's most important contribution to the world's philosophical thought.
 However, originally, the Vedanta was considered "repugnant and hostile to the Vedas", and the Upanishads were not considered a part of the Vedic literature.
 He provides several quotes, including from the Upanishads, in his support.
 Ambedkar then quotes Charvaka and Brahaspati, and asks why the Vedic Brahmans compromised with the Vedantists but not with these scholars.
 Finally, he discusses the opposing views of Jaimini and Badarayana over the authority of the Upanishads.

 Appendix III: The riddle of the Trimurti

 This appendix consolidates material from Riddle No. 10-11.
 Ambedkar provides a list of various sects prevalent in India in the past, from the Buddhist text Chula Niddesa.
 He discusses the decline of older gods and the rise of new cults, and also discusses the possibility of Shiva originally being a non-Aryan god.
 Ambedkar then states that in the Taittiriya Samhita of the Yajur Veda, Rudra (later identified with Shiva) is described as the king of thieves and robbers, and asks why the Brahmins accepted him as their supreme god.
 He then states that Rudra was a violent god, but the Brahmins made his adaptation Shiva a non-violent god.
 Next, Ambedkar quotes Indologist R.N.
 Dandekar's essay Vishnu in the Veda to assert that phallus worship was originally associated with Vishnu, and was later appropriated for Shiva in the Puranas.

 Ambedkar then discusses a legend about the birth of the god Dattatreya.
 In this story, the wives of the Trimurti gods - Sarasvati, Lakshmi, and Parvati - each claim to be the most chaste woman.
 Sage Narada recounts their acts of adultery, and describes Anusuya as the most chaste woman instead.
 Feeling humiliated, the three women convince their husbands to try seducing Anusuya, in order to prove Narada wrong.
 The husbands fail to do so, and instead their bodies fuse together resulting in the formation of Dattatreya.
 Ambedkar states that this "immoral" story illustrates that the three Trimurti gods had equal status at a time.

-Ambedkar then cites various mythological stories to assert at the Brahmin devotees of Brahma, Vishnu, and Shiva engaged in a "systematic campaign of vilification and degradation" against each other, resulting in the decline of the Brahma's cult.
+Ambedkar then cites various mythological stories to assert that the Brahmin devotees of Brahma, Vishnu, and Shiva engaged in a "systematic campaign of vilification and degradation" against each other, resulting in the decline of the Brahma's cult.
 He asks if the Brahmins engaged in such sectarian conflicts for political reasons.